 In recent months, Shires Income Trust (SHRS) has been expanding for the first time since 2012.
-A combination of an attractive yield and outperformance of both its benchmark and the average of its peer group (see Figure 15 on page 7, which shows SHRS outperforming over every time period) appear to be winning new fans for the company.
-We think that the expansion is welcome; it helps improve liquidity in the shares and lowers the trust's ongoing charges ratio (as fixed costs are spread over a wider base).
+SHRS can boast both an attractive yield and outperformance of both its benchmark and the average of competing listed UK equity income funds (see Figure 15 on page 7, which shows SHRS outperforming over every time period).
+This appears to be winning new fans for the company.
+The expansion could help improve liquidity in the shares and lower the trust's ongoing charges ratio (as fixed costs are spread over a wider base).
+Shares are being issued at a premium to NAV, ensuring that existing shareholders are not diluted.

-SHRS's manager, lain Pyle, has been trimming stocks that have done well and has added a number of new positions in stocks that he feels have the potential to drive SHRS's NAV higher over coming years as well as contribute to revenue generation.
+SHRS's manager, Iain Pyle, has been trimming positions in stocks that have done well and has added a number of new positions in stocks that he feels have the potential to drive SHRS's NAV higher over the coming years as well as contribute to revenue generation.
 The market has long been favouring growth stories over value stocks; sentiment is against the UK, and the market yield is at decade highs.
-Now may be a good time to add to exposure.
+Now may be a good time to be adding exposure to this area.